Baroda Township, Michigan: Geography

+According to the United States Census Bureau, the township has a total area of 46.2 km2, of which 46.0 km2 is land and 0.2 km2, or 0.36%, is water.

 The township is in the central portion of the county, with Lake Charter Township and Bridgman to the west, Lincoln Charter Township and Stevensville to the north and northwest, Royalton Township to the northeast, Oronoko Charter Township and Berrien Springs to the east, Buchanan Township to the southeast, and Weesaw Township to the south and southwest.